uchicago-dsi/summerlab/README.md

-# Welcome to the CDAC Summer Lab
+# Welcome to CDAC Summer Lab | Student Manual
-Welcome to the Data & Computing Summer Lab!
-People make this program what it is, and our high hopes for this year come from our excitement in welcoming all of you to the program.
+Welcome to the Data & Computing Summer Lab 2021!
+People make this program what it is, and we are delighted to welcome all of you to this year’s cohort.
 Each one of you brings a unique background, perspective, and skill set to your research project.
 CDAC is an interdisciplinary research center, and the impressive range of your projects manifests that multifaceted approach to data science by encompassing over twenty different domains and approaches.
-We can’t wait to see what you accomplish during this program, and hope to support you along the way.
+We can’t wait to see what you accomplish during this program, and are here to support you along the way.

 ### What is the Data and Computing Summer Lab Program?